whitelunarium/pages_fork/README.md

 Open Coding Society `Pages` is a project designed to support students in their Computer Science and Software Engineering education.
 It offers a wide range of resources including tech talks, code examples, and educational blogs.

-This GitHub Pages repository can be customized by the blogger to support computer science learnings as the student works through the pathway's of using Javascript, Python/Flask, Java/Spring.
-It is intended to support course work for Computer Sciecne and Software Engineering (CSSE), AP Computer Science Principles (APCSP or CSP), and AP Computer Science 'A' (APCSA, or CSA).
+This GitHub Pages repository can be customized by the blogger to support computer science learning as the student works through the pathways of using Javascript, Python/Flask, Java/Spring.
+It is intended to support course work for Computer Science and Software Engineering (CSSE), AP Computer Science Principles (APCSP or CSP), and AP Computer Science 'A' (APCSA, or CSA).

-“Open Coding Society’s instructional model is grounded in **Connectivism**, recognizing that learning happens through diverse networks of people, platforms, and AI.
-OCS is refining `pages` using **Merrill’s structure**, deepen learning through **Fink**, ensure access via **UDL**, and supports our classroom through **Agile and Design Thinking ceremonies**, with a touch of **Gagné** to focus each classroom day.
-OCS wants to create projects that support a learning for today’s digital, open, and connected world.”
+"Open Coding Society's instructional model is grounded in **Connectivism**, recognizing that learning happens through diverse networks of people, platforms, and AI.
+OCS is refining `pages` using **Merrill's structure**, deepening learning through **Fink**, ensuring access via **UDL**, and supporting our classroom through **Agile and Design Thinking ceremonies**, with a touch of **Gagné** to focus each classroom day.
+OCS wants to create projects that support learning for today's digital, open, and connected world."

 ## Student Requirements

-HS students will have the opportunity to create their personal GitHub Pages repository as the progress through their coursework.
+HS students will have the opportunity to create their personal GitHub Pages repository as they progress through their coursework.

-In general, Students and Instructors are expected to use GitHub Pages to build lessons, complete classroom hacks/challenges and perform exploritory work.
-This project also offers some JavaScript games and and serves as a frontend to multiple full-stack applications.
+In general, students and instructors are expected to use GitHub Pages to build lessons, complete classroom hacks/challenges and perform exploratory work.
 Exchange of information from this repository to you personal GitHub Pages can be done in many ways...

-1. sharing a file, ie:  `wget "raw-link.ipynb"
+1. sharing a file, ie: `wget "raw-link.ipynb"`
 2. creating a template from this repository
 3. creating a fork to be shared by you and team members
 4. etc.